 Executive Summary

-This is a new document that was developed by the Relay Work Group to emphasize the need for model power system testing of protection schemes applied to the Bulk Electric System (BES) and to provide a helpful guide to setting up the system model and conducting the tests.
+This document was developed by the Relay Work Group to emphasize the need for model power system testing of protection and control schemes applied to the Bulk Electric System (BES) and to provide a helpful guide to setting up the system model and conducting the tests.

-Model power system testing is a valuable tool to use when evaluating the overall performance of a protective relaying scheme because it tests the hardware, relay algorithms, settings, configuration, speed of operation and transient performance of the scheme.
+Model power system testing is a valuable tool to use when evaluating the overall performance of a protective relaying scheme because it tests the hardware, relay algorithms, relay firmware, settings, configuration, speed of operation and transient performance of the scheme.
 This type of testing is strongly recommended for BES protection schemes.
 The response of these schemes cannot be evaluated analytically or by conventional test methods due to the complex interaction of various power system components during faults and the high-speed communications schemes required.
 Also, model power system testing provides a good measure of the overall dependability and security of the scheme.

-The recommendations contained in this guide are the result of experience of members of WECC Relay Work Group in trying to obtain acceptably reliable relay equipment for use on systems that may include heavily loaded long lines, series capacitors, flexible AC transmission systems (FACT), and shunt reactors especially for BES or bulk transmission applications, including HVDC.
+The recommendations contained in this guide are the result of experience of members of WECC Relay Work Group in trying to obtain acceptably reliable relay equipment for use on systems that may include equipment such as heavily loaded long lines, series capacitors, flexible AC transmission systems (FACT), and shunt reactors especially for BES or bulk transmission applications, including HVDC.
 If a WECC member decides to perform model power system testing, there are certain items that must be considered during the planning and execution of model power system testing to have meaningful test results.
 Therefore, the language in this guide specifies items that should be done or must be done to assure a more successful model power system test even though they are not requirements.

 Introduction and Purpose

-The purpose of this guide is to aid WECC members in the use of model line testing to evaluate the transient performance of protective relaying systems.
-This guide describes the benefits of model testing, items that should be considered during the planning of model tests and the subsequent evaluation of relay system performance.
+The purpose of this guide is to aid WECC members in the use of model power system testing to evaluate the transient performance of protective relaying systems.
+This guide describes the benefits of testing, items that should be considered during the planning of tests, and the subsequent evaluation of relay system performance.
 This guide is the result of experience of members of WECC Relay Work Group in trying to obtain acceptably reliable relay equipment for use on systems that may include heavily loaded long lines, series capacitors, and shunt reactors especially for BES applications.

 Model power system testing of protection scheme applications check that operating speed, relay settings, algorithms, scheme configuration and hardware performance meet power system dependability and security requirements.
-Telecommunication system characteristics must be carefully modeled in the model power system tests since modern BES protection schemes depend heavily on telecommunication signals or data.
+Telecommunication system characteristics must be carefully modeled in the testing since modern BES protection schemes depend heavily on telecommunication signals or data.

 General

 The desired performance of relay systems can be calculated for steady state conditions using manufacturers’ published information and the calculations verified by established test methods.
-However, the performance of the relay system during transient conditions (i.e., power swings or inter-area oscillations) cannot be completely evaluated analytically or by conventional test methods.
+However, the performance of the relay system during transient conditions (i.e., power swings, inter-area oscillations, subharmonic oscillations) cannot be completely evaluated analytically or by conventional test methods.

 Transients may originate in the high voltage system where their magnitudes and durations are a function of the X/R ratio of the system.
 Many power system operations generate transients.
 The principal transients that affect relay performance occur during: